JoesScanner/JoesScanner/README.md

 2. Open the Settings page
 3. Enter your server URL
 4. (Optional) Enter username and password
-5. Select “Test Connection”
+5. Select “Verify”
-6. Save your settings and return to the main screen
+6. Once verified, return to the main screen

-When configured correctly, call activity will appear automatically.
+When configured correctly, call activity will appear when you press play.

 ---